 As the technology continued to gather momentum, the widespread and possibilities of using solar across many different applications became more feasible.
 In turn. creating a whole new level of possibilities.
-Solar could now provide energy to power cars and even aeroplanes.
-Meanwhile, solar farms began to increase in popularity as a result of capacity to generate electricity on a larger scale.
+Solar could now provide energy to power cars and even airplanes.
+Meanwhile, solar farms began to increase in popularity as a result of the capacity to generate electricity on a larger scale.

 As non-renewable fossil fuels and other forms of energy are causing problems for our planet, solar power has become more important than ever before.
-Since the turn of the 21st century, when the first commercial applications in the history of solar energy were seen scientists have been continuously developing solar technology1 so it offers more efficiency, convenience and can meet the energy needs of communities, homeowners and businesses.
+Since the turn of the 21st century, when the first commercial applications in the history of solar energy were seen scientists have been continuously developing solar technology1 so it offers more efficiency, convenience and can meet the energy needs of communities, homeowners, and businesses.

 Countries such as Australia are now making it their goal to become reliant on solar power with the country becoming 50% reliant on renewables by 2025, proving just how far solar technology has come.
-On the whole, the aim is to make solar power affordable and as accessible as other energy sources so everyone has the opportunity to use energy that is greener, safer and renewable.
+On the whole, the aim is to make solar power affordable and as accessible as other energy sources so everyone has the opportunity to use energy that is greener, safer, and renewable.

 |Toward Cost-Effective Solar Energy Use.
 Nathan S. Lewis.
 Beckman Institute and Kavli Nanoscience Institute, 210 Noyes Laboratory, 127-72, California Institute of Technology, Pasadena, CA 91125, USA.
 Science 09 Feb 2007: Vol. 315, Issue 5813, pp. 798-801 DOI: 10.1126/science.1137014|